makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP7.md

 ## Ways of Working & Team Rituals

-The Smart Contract Team operates on a two week sprint cadence allowing us to be responsive to community votes and market changes.
+The Protocol Engineering Team operates on a two week sprint cadence allowing us to be responsive to community votes and market changes.
 Our commitment to clarity and transparency shall be accomplished with the following:

-* **Weekly Smart Contract Team update:** a Governance and Risk call presentation covering progress, including; achievements, challenges, roadblocks.
+* **Weekly Protocol Engineering Team update:** a Governance and Risk call presentation covering progress, including; achievements, challenges, roadblocks.
 * **Quarterly Objectives and Key Results:** Document team priorities to help drive focus and alignment with other domain teams.

 * **Maintenance of an Innovation Pipeline:** as a mechanism to communicate what we are working on and clearly demonstrate team priorities.